-(11) Gain on Early Extinguishment of Debt
+(8) Gain on Early Extinguishment of Debt

 In January 2001, the Company exchanged 8,308,258 shares of the Company's common stock for the extinguishment of \$129.6 million in principal amount of the 2000 Convertible Debentures and purchased \$38.2 million of principal amount of its high yield debt and convertible debentures, prior to maturity, for \$11.6 million in cash.
-This resulted in an extraordinary gain of \$106.1 million, or \$2.11 per basic and diluted share.
-There was no tax provision due to the availability of Net Operating Loss Carryforwards.
+These transactions were accounted for as an extraordinary gain of \$106.1 million, or \$2.11 per basic and diluted share.
+An income tax provision was not recorded primarily due to the estimated availability of Net Operating Loss Carryforwards expected at the end of the year.